fanoromani/veganhive-timeline-server/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js and npm installed on your local machine.
-- A compatible database (e.g., PostgreSQL, MySQL) installed and running.
+- Mongodb installed and running.

 ### Installation